 Seasonal conditions, such as allergies, can also improve with exposure to the great outdoors.
 Researchers have also found that sunlight can prevent myopia - or nearsightedness - in children.
 Spending time outdoors, exploring Pompano Beach and beyond, can be exactly what the doctor ordered.

 Ask any chiropractor in Pompano Beach, and they'll tell you that time in nature is critical for a healthy body.
 At ChiroCare of Florida, our physicians recommend our patients actively participate in low-impact activities outdoors.
 Walking, swimming, and even yoga in the park can all help improve joint pain, improve recovery time, and improve overall mood.
 Our doctors take their own advice, with many of our ChiroCare of Florida doctors, such as Dr. Steven Schwartz and Dr. Sean Driscoll, spending their time outside of the office outdoors fishing, swimming, and playing with their dogs.

 If you're a Pompano Beach resident, or live in the South Florida area, give these Pompano Beach hiking trails a try.
 You might just find one you love.

-Make an appointment with Dr. Hudson in our Pompano Beach office, or visit one of our other convenient locations.
+Make an appointment at our Pompano Beach office, or visit one of our other convenient locations.
 Book Now